-This document was created by the National Association for the Education of Homeless Children and Youth (NAEHCY) and the National Association of State Directors of Special Education (NASDSE) to help school districts ensure that unaccompanied youth who are homeless and who have disabilities are able to access special education services.
+This document was created by the National Association for the Education of Homeless Children and Youth (NAEHCY) and the National Association of State Directors of Special Education (NASDSE) to help school districts make sure that unaccompanied youth who are homeless and who have disabilities are able to get easy access to special education services.

 This NCHE brief reviews basic information about the rights of unaccompanied youth experiencing homelessness and explains what LEA liaisons can do to assist these students.

 Increasing Access to Higher Education for Unaccompanied Youth: Information for Colleges and Universities

 This NCHE brief includes a summary of education legislation that gives unaccompanied homeless youth access to educational supports, and examples of practices implemented by high schools, colleges, and universities to assist them in succeeding.Please note: this guidance has helpful resources but does not include changes made by the Every Student Succeeds Act (ESSA) to the Elementary and Secondary Education Act (ESEA) or the expanded protections for unaccompanied youth under ESSA.

 NRS' Home Free Program, a collaboration with Greyhound Lines, helps reunite runaway youth with their families, or an alternative living arrangement, through a free bus ticket home.
 The program has reunited more than 17,000 youth with their families.
 By connecting to NRS at 1-800-RUNAWAY or 1800RUNAWAY.org, youth can initiate the process to return home or to a safe alternative.